E. Jean Carroll v. Donald J. Trump: Pre-trial (January–April 2023)

-One of the discovery disputes was over Trump's DNA.
-On February 10, Joe Tacopina, who had become Trump's lead lawyer in the case on January 31, 2023, said Trump would be willing to provide a DNA sample, though the discovery period had ended after three years of Carroll's lawyers requesting such a sample.
-Further, Tacopina stipulated that an appendix from Carroll's report (chiefly regarding her own DNA) must first be proffered and that Trump's DNA would be submitted only to be compared to the material on the dress.
+One discovery dispute concerned Trump's DNA.
+On February 10, 2023, Trump's lead lawyer in the case since January 31, Joe Tacopina, said Trump would be willing to provide a DNA sample, although the discovery period had ended after three years of Carroll's lawyers requesting such a sample.
+(Note: Judge Kaplan noted that despite her request for a sample, Carroll had not moved to compel Trump to provide it, although Habba had stated that if this had occurred, Trump's team would "adamantly oppose it and seek a protective order to prevent its enforcement".)
+Further, Tacopina stipulated that an appendix from Carroll's report detailing the DNA on the dress must first be proffered and that Trump's DNA would be submitted only for comparison to that material.
 Carroll's lawyer asserted that the motion was a "bad-faith effort to taint the potential jury pool".
 On February 15 Judge Kaplan dismissed Trump's offer as an out-of-line delay tactic.
 Further, the judge argued that the presence of Trump's DNA would not conclusively prove whether a rape occurred as no sperm was detected.
 In late March, the judge prohibited any mention of DNA evidence at the trial.

 On February 16, 2023, Trump's lawyers requested that the allegations from Leeds and Stoynoff and the Access Hollywood tape be barred as evidence (the tape having been cited by Carroll's lawyer as evidence of a larger pattern of sexual misconduct).
 Carroll's counsel argued that the accounts of the two women demonstrate a "consistent pattern".
 On March 2 Trump's lawyers again asked for the tape's dismissal, arguing that it does not demonstrate a pattern of behavior consistent with Carroll's accusation.
 In March, Kaplan ruled that the tape and testimony from the two women would be admissible at the trial for the second suit along with testimony from two Bergdorf Goodman employees.
 Trump's purported "rebuttal damage expert" was rejected because he did not qualify as an expert witness.
 Kaplan also denied a joint request from both parties to consolidate the two lawsuits into one trial.

-On February 23 Trump's lawyers requested that the defamation claim in the second lawsuit be dismissed, arguing that his Truth Social post from October was merely a response regarding the first lawsuit which mostly repeated previous positions (despite making original incursions), (Note: In his Truth Social post about Carroll from October 2022, Trump claimed that she implied he "swooned" her, called her story a "hoax and a lie" like "all the [others]" against him since 2015, stated that she "has no idea ... what decade" the alleged assault occurred, and said she changed her story during her CNN interview with Anderson Cooper to suit that outlet's tastes.) and was thus protected under supposed "absolute litigation privilege" provided by New York State Civil Rights Law § 74.
+On February 23, Trump's lawyers requested that the defamation claim in the second lawsuit be dismissed, arguing that his Truth Social post from October was merely a response regarding the first lawsuit which mostly repeated previous positions (despite making original incursions), (Note: In his Truth Social post about Carroll from October 2022, Trump claimed that she implied he "swooned" her, called her story a "hoax and a lie" like "all the [others]" against him since 2015, stated that she "has no idea ... what decade" the alleged assault occurred, and said she changed her story during her CNN interview with Anderson Cooper to suit that outlet's tastes.) and was thus protected under supposed "absolute litigation privilege" provided by New York State Civil Rights Law § 74.
 In late March, Judge Kaplan denied this request.